AnggaR96s/Reforestation/README.md

-## When people are sad, I sometimes let them colour in my tattoos.
-Sometimes all they need is a shoulder to crayon.
+## I am terrified of elevators.
+I’m going to start taking steps to avoid them.